 General Uhrich received his commission as a distinguished military graduate from Auburn University's Air Force Reserve Officer Training Corps program in 1985.
 He has held a variety of space, acquisition, and tactical and fixed communications positions, and he served in staff assignments with Air Combat Command and the Joint Staff.
 The general commanded a communications squadron and network operations group.
-Prior to his current assignment, he was Director, Command, Control, Communications and Computer Systems, U.S. Joint Forces Command, Norfolk, Va.
+Prior to his current assignment, he was Director, Command, Control, Communications and Computer Systems, U.S. Joint Forces Command, Norfolk, Virginia.

 1985 Bachelor of Science degree in electrical engineering, Auburn University, Auburn, Ala.

 1991 Distinguished graduate, Squadron Officer School, Maxwell AFB, Ala.,

 1993 Master of Science degree in management, National-Louis University, McLean, Va.

 1994 Distinguished graduate, Advanced Communications Officer Training, Keesler AFB, Miss.

 1996 Command and General Staff College, Fort Leavenworth, Kan.

 2006 Joint Professional Military Education Phase II, Joint Forces Staff College, Norfolk, Va.